eggheadio/egghead-instructor-center/README.md

 ### Styles

 Styling is done with default Tachyons classes.
+The `*-ns` (not small) classes are used to apply anything specific to non-mobile screen sizes, so that all components are built mobile-first.

 ### Unit Tests